 U.S. Embassy Malabo reopened in 2006 after a decade-long hiatus.
-The current Ambassador of the United States to the Republic of Equatorial Guinea, Mark L. Asquino, presented his credentials on October 4, 2012.
+The current Ambassador of the United States to the Republic of Equatorial Guinea, Julie Furuta-Toy, presented her credentials in January 2016.
 In 2013, the Embassy moved to a new chancery in Malabo II.

 In this section, you can learn more about the Ambassador, the Embassy, and the history of diplomatic relations between the United States and Equatorial Guinea.

 Monday to Thursday: 8:00 a.m. to 5:30 p.m.